27tang/convex-hull/README.md

             brute-force [OPTION]

       DESCRIPTION:
-            takes set of points from stdin and calculates the convex set using a brute-force algorithm.
+            Program that takes a set of points from stdin and calculates the convex set using a brute-force algorithm.
             Outputs the processing time (number of cycles) by default.

                   Options: